Nigerian Foods That Increase Breast Milk Supply

 In Nigeria, traditional postpartum care has always been one of our age long customs; this celebrated activity is commonly called omugwo in Igbo, ojojo omo in Yoruba and wanka’n jegoin Hausa.

 During this highly anticipated period, new mothers(especially first-timers) are usually encouraged to rest as they ease into their new roles as mothers.
 An important aspect of this role is child nourishment, new mothers are usually put through indigenous methods to improve milk production.

-However, for some mothers, this is strategy is often insufficient as they struggle daily to produce enough milk for their babies.
+However, for some mothers, this is strategy is often insufficient as they often deal with pain while breastfeeding and struggle daily to produce enough milk for their babies.